skx/github-action-publish-binaries/README.md

           args: 'example-*'
 ```

-This is the preferred approach because it uses a pair of distinct actions,
-each having one job:
+This is the preferred approach because it uses a pair of distinct actions, each having one job:

 * [skx/github-action-build](https://github.com/skx/github-action-build/)
   * Generates the build artifacts.
   * i.e. Compiles your binaries.
 * [skx/github-action-publish-binaries](https://github.com/skx/github-action-publish-binaries)
   * Uploads the previously-generated the build artifacts.

+**NOTE**: Please see the note about GITHUB_TOKEN later.

 ## Sample Configuration: Legacy